 C-reactive protein (CRP) can bind phospholipid and thus very high CRP levels can result in false positivity when using functional lupus anticoagulant assays, specifically aPTT-based assays rather than DRVVT-based assays (Schouwers et al).
 Anticoagulation, particularly therapeutic anticoagulation, can also cause false positivity in LA testing (Pavoni et al).
 In contrast, very high FVIII and fibrinogen levels can result in false negative functional lupus anticoagulant testing.
-Thus, interpretation of lupus anticoagulant testing in critically-ill patients with COVID-19 may be challenging, and written interpretive report by a laboratorian or expert user is recommended.
+Thus, interpretation of lupus anticoagulant testing in critically ill patients with COVID-19 may be challenging, and written interpretive report by a laboratorian or expert user is recommended.

 What other laboratory markers of inflammation and thrombophilia are commonly observed in patients with COVID-19?